oculus42/rc.js/README.md

 Performance Comparisons
 ---
-*  [Single Column Filter](http://jsperf.com/rc-simple) — For simple single-column comparisons, rowcol is 40-400% faster.
+*  [Single Column Filter](http://jsperf.com/rc-simple/5) — For simple single-column comparisons, rowcol was 40-400% faster.
+With time, this performance has changed.
+As of December 27, 2015, rowcol is now slower in Chrome and Firefox, while Safari is faster.
-*  [Simple Equivalence Filter](http://jsperf.com/rc-equiv) — Simple equivalence is an order of magnitude faster than native row filtering.
+*  [Simple Equivalence Filter](http://jsperf.com/rc-equiv/7) — Simple equivalence is an order of magnitude faster than native row filtering, except, strangely, in Firefox (as of December 27, 2015).
 *  More to come.

 Problems with Rows